Axiomatic Characterization of PageRank: Discussion

 \subsubsection{Axiomatizing the invariant method}

 \citet{Palacios-Huerta:Volij:2004} considered the problem of measuring the importance of scientific journals based on the journal citation network.
 In a citation network, nodes represent journals and an edge $(A,B)$ represents a reference of journal $A$ to journal $B$.
-The authors presented an axiomatization of the \emph{invariant method} \cite{Pinski:Narin:1976} which is equal to Katz prestige of a journal in a citation network divided by the number of articles it has published.
+The authors presented an axiomatization of the \emph{invariant method} \cite{Pinski:Narin:1976} which is equal to Seeley index of a journal in a citation network divided by the number of articles it has published.
 To this end, they proposed the following four axioms: \begin{description} \item[Invariance with Respect to Reference Intensity:] \emph{Multiplying the references in every journal by arbitrary constants, specific for each journal, does not affect the importance of any journal.}

-This axiom, satisfied by both the invariant method and Katz prestige, is also satisfied by PageRank.
+This axiom, satisfied by both the invariant method and Seeley index, is also satisfied by PageRank.
 It is equivalent to Edge Multiplication with the only difference that it is formulated as an operation on all nodes at once.

 \item[Weak Homogeneity:] \emph{Imagine that there are only two journals, $A$ and $B$, and both have the same number of articles and references (some to themselves, some to the other journal).
 If journal $A$ has $x$ times more references from $B$ than $B$ from $A$, then $A$ is $x$ times more important.}